Jump-starting major initiatives

 (click on image to enlarge)

-With our help, the transformation office became a high-functioning center of gravity for the initiative, ensuring the delivery of the major project milestones.
+With our help, the transformation office became a high-functioning centre of gravity for the initiative, ensuring the delivery of the major project milestones.

 Plans are already underway for scaling the project’s innovations to other hospital systems across the country and the results of this effort will ultimately prevent tens of thousands of preventable deaths in the United States each year and save the U.S. healthcare system millions of dollars.